dlt-hub/dlt/docs/website/docs/walkthroughs/zendesk-weaviate.md

 Zendesk is a cloud-based customer service and support platform.
 Zendesk Support API, which is also known as the Ticketing API lets’s you access support tickets data.
 By analyzing this data, businesses can gain insights into customer needs, behavior, trends, and make data-driven decisions.
 The newest type of databases, vector databases, can help in advanced analysis of tickets data such as identifying common issues and sentiment analysis.

 In this walkthrough, we’ll show you how to import Zendesk ticket data to one of the vector databases, Weaviate.
-We’ll use dlt to connect to the Zendesk API, extract the data, and load it into Weaviate.
+We’ll use dlt to connect to the Zendesk API, extract the ticket data, and load it into Weaviate for querying.

-For our example we will use "subject" and "description" fields from a ticket as a text content to perform vector search.
+For our example we will use "subject" and "description" fields from a ticket as a text content to perform vector search on.

 ## Prerequisites